Bridgewater Four: Bert Spencer

 Spencer is featured in a book, Scapegoat for Murder: The Truth About the Killing of Carl Bridgewater (D&B Publishing), written by true crime author, Simon W. Golding.
 The author invited criminologist David Wilson to interview Spencer, and in June 2016, Channel 4 screened a television documentary, Interview with a Murderer.
-In the course of the "interview of the year", Spencer's daughter revealed that she felt that her father was at Yew Tree Farm on the day of Bridgwater's killing "and possibly saw something".
+In the course of the "interview of the year", Spencer's daughter revealed that she felt that her father was at Yew Tree Farm on the day of Bridgewater's killing "and possibly saw something".
 An ambulance station secretary (who was also a friend) who had provided the "cast iron" alibi that he had been "at work all day", admitted that she could not be sure that Spencer had not left at some point.
 Prof. Wilson, in his final meeting with Spencer, told him that he saw through Spencer's "kindly old grandfather schtick", adding that a P-scan test indicated Spencer was a manipulative and callous psychopath.
 The documentary concluded with Wilson interviewing Spencer's former wife, who had not spoken publicly before.
 She said that the day after the murder, Spencer told her he was disposing of his shotgun.
 She added that, Spencer having chosen to revive the issue to protest his innocence, it seemed likely that the police would reopen the case.
 However, in March 2017, after looking at the allegations in the television programme, the police told Spencer they would not be taking any action against him.